nicholasadamou/starter-kit/README.md

 ## Windows Version Notes

+Double click on the `setup.bat` file and follow the on-screen instructions.

-Unlike the Mac version, the Windows version of the setup process doesn't require you to navigate to the `Starter Kit` directory.
+*Note*: The setup process doesn't require you to navigate to the `Starter Kit` directory.
 It auto-detects the file path that the `setup.bat` file is located in.

 After the process finishes, you will be prompted with the `Gulp Help` screen.
 Once you've reached this point, you can proceed into the `How to Use` section to understand each option the kit gives you.